Middle Mongol: Morphophonology

 The vowels participate in front-back vowel harmony, where /a/, /o/ and /u/ alternate with /e/, /ø/ and /y/; in the rest of this article, morphemes are represented only by their back-vocalic allomorph.
 The vowel /i/ is neutral with respect to vowel harmony.
 Certain stems end in an 'unstable /n/' (here marked n), which is obligatorily or optionally dropped in front of various suffixes.
 The consonants /g/ and /k/ are elided in front of vowel-initial suffixes.

 Grammar

 Middle Mongol is an agglutinating language that makes nearly exclusive use of suffixes.
 The word order is subject–object–predicate if the subject is a noun and also object–predicate–subject if it is a pronoun.
 Middle Mongol rather freely allows for predicate–object, which is due to language contact.
 There are nine cases, the nominative being unmarked.
 The verbal suffixes can be divided into finite suffixes, participles and converbal suffixes.
-Some of the finite suffixes inflect for subject number and sex.
+Some of the finite suffixes inflect for subject number and gender.
 Adjectives precede their modificatum and agree with it in number.
 The pronouns have a clusivity distinction.